-The main lines of business are Credit & Suretyship, Property Insurance, Contractor's All Risks (CAR) and General Liability insurance.
+The main lines of business are Credit & Suretyship, Property Insurance, and General Liability insurance.
 Business is also written in Cargo and Miscellaneous financial loss lines.

 In line with the underwriting strategy, risks that fall within the overall strategy are only reinsured in as far as: